-Three-phase oil-immersed electric power transformer
+Three-phase oil-immersed power transformer

 Low energy consumption

-High security and stability
+High safety and stability

 Excellent heat dissipation

-Low noise level during operation
+Low operating noise

-High degree of environmental adaptation
+High environmental adaptability

-1. General design
+1. General structure

 2. Main core